All animation by Ekaterina Venediktova

 The image soon became associated with radicalism and the Russian avant-garde, but Mayakovsky's personal reasons were far different from what his supporters might have assumed.
 His father had died of blood poisoning after being pricked by a needle, and this had sparked bacteriophobia in the young poet – an obsessive fear of contamination.
-Also there was a typhus epidemic in Russia from 1917 – 1921, which was a very good reason to have a short haircut – to stop the spread of lice – and generally be clean.

 Despite Mayakovsky's personal motives at the time, the pictures of the shaven-headed poet staring combatively out of black and white pictures remain incredibly powerful today.